The protagonist or other major characters are librarians, but the librarian’s occupation does not directly affect the plot.

 Details: Dir.
 David S. Ward.
 Perf.
 Tom Berenger, Charlie Sheen, Rene Russo.
 Paramount, 1989.

 Synopsis: The new owner of the Cleveland Indians purposely puts together a team of bad players.
 When the players find out, they start winning to spite her.
-Rene Russo plays Lynn, a former athlete and the ex-wife of catcher Jake Taylor (Berenger).
+Rene Russo plays Lynn, a former athlete and ex-wife of catcher Jake Taylor (Tom Berenger), who has “in two years, put together one of the best special collections in the country.”
+A rare portrayal of a librarian who is also athletically active.

 Role Call: Rene Russo as Lynn Wells—Atypical Portrayal; Three uncredited males—Information Providers (male); Two uncredited females—Information Providers (female)